machineghost/Underscore-Grease/README.md

      _(foo).chain().without({foo:bar}).compact().value();

-This mixing attempts to solve that problem with an alternative syntax:
+This mix-in attempts to solve that problem with an alternative syntax:

     _(foo).without_({foo:bar}).compact();